D-VAL: An automatic functional equivalence validation tool for planning domain models: Related work

-The logic behind our definition is that if two methods are proven to always find similar answers for any set of problems, then they can do the same job regardless of the steps taken by each method.
+The logic behind our definition is that if two methods are proven to always find valid answers for any set of problems, not necessarily the same answers, then we say these two methods can do the same job regardless of the steps taken by each method.
 Thus, we consider them functionally equivalent.
 With this mindset, we propose our planning domain model functional equivalence definition.
 If two domains can be used to solve the same set of problems (under a certain mapping) regardless of the actions taken, then we call them functionally equivalent domains.
-This paper extends the work in \cite{shoeeb2011comparing} by formally defining planning domain model functional equivalence, and proposing a method to prove this equivalence.
-Moreover, we provide two theories along with their proofs to form the theoretical basis of our method.
+This paper extends \citeauthor{shoeeb2011comparing}\textquotesingle s~\citeyear{shoeeb2011comparing} work by formally defining planning domain model functional equivalence and proposing a method to prove this equivalence.
+Moreover, we support our method with a sound and proven set of theorems along with their proofs, which form the theoretical basis of our method.

-\cite{mccluskey2017engineering} argued the correctness of domain models is an essential factor in the overall quality of the planning function.
-They considered a knowledge model to be a planning domain model and a planning problem instance and suggested to translate the components of the knowledge model into assertions.
-A knowledge model is then defined to accurately capture their requirements, if the interpretation given by the requirements satisfies the assertions in the knowledge model.
+\citeauthor{mccluskey2017engineering}~\citeyear{mccluskey2017engineering} argue that the correctness of domain models is an essential factor in the overall quality of the planning function.
+They consider a knowledge model to be a planning domain model and a planning problem instance and suggest translating the components of the knowledge model into assertions.
+A knowledge model is then said to accurately capture its requirements if the interpretation given by the requirements satisfies the assertions in the knowledge model.

 Our notion of ``functional equivalence'' is closely related to their notion of ``accuracy''.
-If two planning domain models are functionally equivalent, then both domain models satisfy the same requirements and both represent these requirements to the same degree of accuracy.
+If two planning domain models are functionally equivalent, both domain models satisfy the same functional requirements and represent these requirements to the same degree of accuracy.
+Note that our notion of ``functional equivalence'' does not consider the ``operationality'' criterion described by \citeauthor{mccluskey2017engineering}~\citeyear{mccluskey2017engineering}.

-In addition to that, \cite{mccluskey2017engineering} outlined an approach to check the accuracy of operators from a planning domain model with the help of a single planning instance.
-Their approach is limited to individual planning instances, whereas our proposed method is independent from the planning problems.
-Besides that, this paper describes a working implementation of our method and it reports on its feasibility by the means of empirical evaluation.
+In addition to that, the authors outline an approach to checking the accuracy of operators from a planning domain model with the help of a single planning instance.
+Their approach is limited to individual planning instances, whereas our proposed method is independent of the planning problems.
+Besides that, this paper describes a working implementation of our method based on proven theoretical bases.
+Moreover, our research reports on the feasibility of our method by means of empirical evaluation.